 Amazingly, Luv & Emma's Dry Pets towel for dogs can hold up to 16 ounces of water.
 It is hand-sewn in the U.S.A. and can be machine washed.
 You can also upgrade to Dry Pets Plus if you have multiple dogs or an extra-large breed.

 This amazing dog drying towel can hold up to 7 times its own weight in water and measures 20 by 32 inches.
 You won't have to worry about a soaking wet towel dripping on your floor all the way to the laundry room.

 There are convenient hand pockets on each side that allow you to dry your pet more efficiently.
 The Messy Mutts Chenille Microfiber Pet Drying Mat & Towel also made of 100% microfiber, so it's soft and gentle on your pet's skin.

 Dog Hair Dryers

-It’s not a bad idea to use a hair dryer, but make sure your dog isn’t afraid of them.
+It’s not a bad idea to use a hairdryer, but make sure your dog isn’t afraid of them.
 They are rather loud and roaring and might scare your dog.
-It’s important to let them shake and sling the water (take cover — they’re going to do it anyway) and then use a towel.
-Drying them this way shortens the time needed for the hair dryer.
+It’s important to let them shake and sling the water (take cover — they’re going to do it anyway) and then uses a towel.
+Drying them this way shortens the time needed for the hairdryer.

-The Go Pet Club 2 Speed Adjustable Temp Pet Dryer looks like a miniature vacuum, but instead of sucking in air, it blows it out.
+The XPOWER B-24 Thermal Ace 3 HP Dog Grooming Force Pet Dryer looks like a miniature vacuum, but instead of sucking in air, it blows it out.
 It has two hoses as well, and the dryer is “low noise.”
 It’s worth a shot to try this pet dryer ─ they’re made with skittish dogs in mind.

 This dryer looks more like a human, handheld hair dryer except it’s quieter and lower voltage.
 The manufacturer describes this particular tool as “perfect for show dogs.”
 There are two different temperature settings as well as two different speeds.